 - Time to plant your new Philodendron Burle Marx.
 The roots should be under the soil so they can expand.

-- Even though your new plant doesn’t look like the mother plant, you’re going to treat it like it is.
+- Even though your new plant doesn’t look like the mother plant, you will treat it like it is.
 You can watch a beautiful plant grow from this fun propagating process.

 Common Problems with the Philodendron Burle Marx

-But once in a while, you might find that a few pests have found their way to your Philodendron.
+But occasionally, you might find that a few pests have found their way to your Philodendron.

-These bugs can fly but their wings are weak so they don’t make it very far.
+These bugs can fly, but their weak wings don’t make it very far.
 You might see them hover for a moment before they crash back down.

 Thrips steal the sap from inside your Philodendron.
 They use their mouths to pierce through the outside of the plant to the sappy insides.